Dev-Adnani/Crypto-Wallet-React/README.md

 - Generates a new mnemonic phrase and derives the corresponding seed.
 - Uses the seed to generate private and public keys.
 - Displays the generated keys and mnemonic phrase.

-### Importing a Wallet:

-- Optionally enter a recovery phrase to derive private and public keys.

 ### Visibility Toggle: